 Over the course of the fellowship, you will:

 - Onboarding on web3 (cryptocurrencies, ledger, wallet, NFTs)

 - Security and data storage in the web3 space

 - DAOs and governance in the web3 space

 - Social and environmental impact in the web3 space

-- Blockchain technology for the cultural institutions (case studies, opportunities and limits)
+- Blockchain technology for cultural institutions (case studies, opportunities, and limits)

 - The web3 art space (marketplaces, communities, players, companies)